Very detailed and knowledgable.

 How Can a Baton Rouge Criminal Lawyer help?

 If you are faced with a criminal charge, a Baton Rouge criminal lawyer can help in many ways.
-First, your Baton Rouge criminal attorney should explain to you the elements of the charge and the sentencing range.
+First, your Baton Rouge criminal attorneys should explain to you the elements of the charge and the sentencing range.
 Then, the attorney may inform you of the criminal justice process and what to expect.
 Experienced criminal lawyers will be able to tell you possible outcomes for your case if you are convicted.
 Your lawyer will then discuss the facts of your case with you.
 All possible defenses should be explored.
 In the event you have a poor case, an aggressive criminal attorney will work with you to develop a plan for treatment and/or other mitigation to provide to the prosecutor and/or court in hopes of reducing the impact of the prosecution.
 Baton Rouge criminal lawyer, Carl Barkemeyer, believes it is highly important to always keep the client informed of their case.
 Communication is paramount to a successful attorney/client relationship.
 The attorney can only help his client if he has good communication with the client.

 Difference between a misdemeanor and felony charge